wwall3r/blog/src/lib/posts/making-a-website.md

 40% less code per component on average than React/Next, and much faster to boot.
 Easily one of the greatest boosts in developer productivity I've ever seen.
-Svelte repackages what you already know (HTML, CSS, and TS/JS) and ties them together in a signifcantly smoother fashion.
+Svelte repackages what you already know (HTML, CSS, and TS/JS) and ties them together in a significantly smoother fashion.

 (Also, sorry to Solid and Inferno, who get an A+ for performance, but I just don't care for JSX.
 Definitely check them out if you do.)